 Under the Domestic Violence Act, victims are allowed to file for criminal relief or civil relief, as the wife did in this case.
 Civil relief allows an alleged victim to seek a restraining order against the violent partner, but does not necessarily result in criminal charges being filed.
 Criminal relief can provide additional protection and, while the case is pending, the alleged abuser may remain in jail, or may otherwise be restricted from having any contact with the alleged victim.

 For someone who loses his or her temper, this can seem like an extreme reaction—a restraining order can keep the named abuser from going home, or visiting with his or her family, or potentially even being in certain places.
 In the case of the husband and wife at the basketball game, the man admitted to losing his temper and getting angry, but the courts concluded that this admission did not mean the man was not intending to harass his wife as well.
 Using vulgar, coarse language to address his spouse indicated the husband’s intention to bother his wife, the court ruled.

 At The Gorman Law Firm, Scott Gorman represents anyone who has been accused of domestic violence or spousal abuse.
-For more information regarding swearing and spousal communication, contact a Hackensack domestic violence attorney at the firm today.
+For more information regarding swearing and spousal communication, contact an Essex County domestic violence attorney at the firm today.